UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_11.md

 Notes:

-We see that the 1st and 2nd rows are duplicates by the `True` values.
-We obtain the rows from the original dataframe by filtering on the duplicate information.
+We can obtain the duplicated rows by filtering on them from the original dataframe `cereal_problem`.

+How we see our 2 rows with calorie values of 100 and 130.

 ---